echo4eva/echo4eva/README.md

 **Some of my goals:**
 - Start small and make my own basic website that will include info similar to a linktree website
 - Create a python discord bot with unique features for my friends
-- Mod Stardew Valley with additions *(NPCS, Weapons, Mobs)* from Mabinogi and the Fate series
+- Mod Stardew Valley with additions *(NPCs, Weapons, Mobs)* from Mabinogi and the Fate series
 - Explore API's of Twitter and Spotify to create personalized features with given data

 ### Socials